VMware Horizon Cloud Service with Hosted Infrastructure Deployment Considerations

 In addition to staggering antivirus updates, it is best to use a fixed schedule that avoids large concurrent updates, such as updating outside of normal business hours or creating a maintenance window.
 Avoiding large concurrent updates also prevents using all resources at the same time, which can slow performance.

-Horizon Cloud Service with Hosted Infrastructure offers two methods of delivering applications: remote applications and native applications, also called AppStacks (see the navigation bar on the left):
+Horizon Cloud Service with Hosted Infrastructure offers two methods of delivering applications: remote applications and native applications.

 Managing Remote Applications